Clubs: European football

 Despite this, however, Serie A remains one of the best leagues in Europe for competitive matches and tactical battles between two setups trying to outsmart each other.

 Ligue 1 clubs are some of the most successful football clubs in Europe.
-Some of the biggest and most popular clubs in Ligue 1 include Paris Saint-Germain, Olympique Lyonnais, AS Monaco, Marseille and Lille.
+Some of the biggest and most popular Ligue 1 clubs include Paris Saint-Germain, Olympique Lyonnais, AS Monaco, Marseille and Lille.

-These teams won several national and international titles, such as the French Ligue 1 title and the UEFA Champions League.
+These teams have won numerous national and international titles, such as the French Ligue 1 title and the UEFA Champions League.

-They all have talented teams that compete at a high level both nationally and internationally.
+They all have talented teams that compete at high levels nationally and internationally.

 Paris Saint-Germain have dominated France for many years, winning seven consecutive league titles since 2012.

-The team is led by former Tottenham Hotspur manager Mauricio Pochettino, who has assembled a star-studded squad with the likes of Neymar Jr., Kylian Mbappé and Angel Di Maria leading the way.
+The team is managed by former Tottenham Hotspur manager Mauricio Pochettino, who has assembled a star-studded squad with the likes of Neymar Jr., Kylian Mbappé and Angel Di Maria leading the way.

-PSG also compete in European competitions every season and are one of the favorites to win this year's UEFA Champions League title.
+PSG also compete in European competitions every season and are one of the favourites to win this year's UEFA Champions League title.

-Olympique Lyonnais is another Ligue 1 powerhouse that has enjoyed success both domestically and internationally in recent years.
+Olympique Lyonnais is another Ligue 1 powerhouse that has achieved success both domestically and internationally in recent years.

-OL have been crowned champions of France on seven occasions since 2002, as well as reaching two Champions League semi-finals in recent years.
+OL have been crowned French champions on seven occasions since 2002, as well as reaching two Champions League semi-finals in recent years.

-Coach Rudi Garcia has built an attacking squad that can compete against any national or international team, with Memphis Depay being one of the standout players this season so far.
+Coach Rudi Garcia has built an attacking team that can compete against any team domestically or internationally, with Memphis Depay being one of the standout performers this season so far.

 The history of football has its roots in Europe and dates back to the early 19th century.
-Europe's first football clubs began to form in England, Scotland and Ireland during the 1830s and 1840s.
+The first football clubs in Europe began to form in England, Scotland and Ireland during the 1830s and 1840s.

-As time went on, these informal teams began to compete against each other in friendlies.
+Over time, these informal teams began to compete against each other in friendly matches.

-This set a precedent for future football organizations that would slowly spread across Europe over the next few decades.
+This set a precedent for future football organizations that would slowly spread across Europe in the following decades.

 By 1900, most European countries had their own leagues or associations dedicated to regulating football competitions within their borders.
-Today, the professional league game is still an important part of European football culture, with millions enjoying it every year in every nation across the continent.
+Today, professional league play is still an important part of European football culture, with millions enjoying it every year across the continent's nations.

 The Legacy of European Football